onezeroone-dev/OZO-AD-Windows-Enable-BitLocker/GUIDE.md

 <img src=".\BitLocker-Computer-Object-Recovery-Information.png" width=400>

-<BR>The _tab_ will appear for all _Active Directory Users and Computers_ users, however the _information on this tab_ will appear--by default--for only the members of the _Domain Admins_ group.
+The _tab_ will appear for all _Active Directory Users and Computers_ users, however the _information on this tab_ will appear--by default--for only the members of the _Domain Admins_ group.
 You can delegate read access to this information to other users and groups to enable them to perform recovery operations.
 To perform the delegation:

 1. Open _Active Directory Users and Computers_.
 1. Locate and right-click the OU containing computer objects and select _Delegate Control..._